-- 1 24-1 of this Code or any firearm or firearm ammunition, 2 regardless of the intent with which he possesses it. - (c) It shall be an affirmative defense to a violation of subsection (b), that such possession was specifically authorized by rule, regulation, or directive of the Illinois Department of Corrections or order issued pursuant thereto. - 7 (d) The defense of necessity is not available to a person 8 who is charged with a violation of subsection (b) of this 9 Section. - (e) Sentence.
+(e) Sentence.
 Violation of this Section by a person not confined in a penal institution shall be a Class 3 felony for which the person shall be sentenced to no less than 2 years and no more than 10 years.
 A second or subsequent violation of this Section shall be a Class 2 felony for which the person shall be sentenced to a term of imprisonment of not less than 3 years and not more than 14 years, except as provided for in Section 5-4.5-110 of the Unified Code of Corrections.
 Violation of this Section by a person not confined in a penal institution who has been convicted of a forcible felony, a felony violation of Article 24 of this Code or of the Firearm Owners Identification Card Act, stalking or aggravated stalking, or a Class 2 or greater felony under the Illinois Controlled Substances Act, the Cannabis Control Act, or the Methamphetamine Control and Community Protection Act is a Class 2 felony for which the person shall be sentenced to not less than 3 years and not more than 14 years, except as provided for in Section 5-4.5-110 of the Unified Code of Corrections.
-Violation of this Section by a 1 2 person who is on parole or mandatory supervised release is a 3 Class 2 felony for which the person shall be sentenced to not less than 3 years and not more than 14 years, except as 5 provided for in Section 5-4.5-110 of the Unified Code of 6 Corrections.
-Violation of this Section by a person not confined 7 in a penal institution is a Class X felony when the firearm 8 possessed is a machine qun.
-Any person who violates this 9 Section while confined in a penal institution, which is a 10 facility of the Illinois Department of Corrections, is quilty 11 of a Class 1 felony, if he possesses any weapon prohibited 12 under Section 24-1 of this Code regardless of the intent with which he possesses it, a Class X felony if he possesses any 13 14 firearm, firearm ammunition or explosive, and a Class X felony 15 for which the offender shall be sentenced to not less than 12 16 years and not more than 50 years when the firearm possessed is 17 a machine gun.
-A violation of this Section while wearing or in possession of body armor as defined in Section 33F-1 is a Class 18 19 X felony punishable by a term of imprisonment of not less than 20 10 years and not more than 40 years.
-The possession of each firearm or firearm ammunition in violation of this Section 21 22 constitutes a single and separate violation.
+Violation of this Section by a person who is on parole or mandatory supervised release is a Class 2 felony for which the person shall be sentenced to not less than 3 years and not more than 14 years, except as provided for in Section 5-4.5-110 of the Unified Code of Corrections.
+Violation of this Section by a person not confined in a penal institution is a Class X felony when the firearm possessed is a machine gun.
+Any person who violates this

+Section while confined in a penal institution, which is a 1 2 facility of the Illinois Department of Corrections, is guilty 3 of a Class 1 felony, if he possesses any weapon prohibited under Section 24-1 of this Code regardless of the intent with 5 which he possesses it, a Class X felony if he possesses any firearm, firearm ammunition or explosive, and a Class X felony 6 for which the offender shall be sentenced to not less than 12 7 8 years and not more than 50 years when the firearm possessed is 9 a machine qun.
+A violation of this Section while wearing or in 10 possession of body armor as defined in Section 33F-1 is a Class 11 X felony punishable by a term of imprisonment of not less than 12 10 years and not more than 40 years.
+The possession of each firearm or firearm ammunition in violation of this Section 13 14 constitutes a single and separate violation.